IsaacCavallaro/course_work/Term 1/Week 5/pseudocode/pseudocode.md

 ## STEP 1: Problem Definition

-Step one in writing pseudocode is to read the problem definition.
+- Step one in writing pseudocode is to read the problem definition.
 SO if we are going to write pseudocode, WHAT ARE WE WRITING IT FOR?

+- Example:

-Example: How many weeks it will take to save the money for a new computer after you have paid your living expenses?
+    - How many weeks it will take to save the money for a new computer after you have paid your living expenses?

 ## STEP 2: Define the inputs

-IN other words, what are the values that are required by the program in order to solve the problem?
+-  In other words, what are the values that are required by the program in order to solve the problem?
 We give each input a unique a meaningful name.

 So the inputs for the example would be